Method ringing

 Method ringing (also known as scientific ringing) is a form of change ringing in which the ringers commit to memory the rules for generating each change of sequence, and pairs of bells are affected.
 This creates a form of bell music which is continually changing, but which cannot be discerned as a conventional melody.
 It is a way of sounding continually changing mathematical permutations.

-It is distinct from call changes, where the ringers are instructed how to generate each new change by calls from a conductor, and normally only two adjacent bells swap their position at each change.
+It is distinct from call changes, where the ringers are instructed on how to generate each new change by calls from a conductor, and strictly, only two adjacent bells swap their position at each change.

 In method ringing, the ringers are guided from permutation to permutation by following the rules of a method.
 Ringers typically learn a particular method by studying its "blue line", a diagram which shows its structure.

 The underlying mathematical basis of method ringing is intimately linked to group theory.
 The basic building block of method ringing is plain hunt.